Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 getAlt() resolves alt text using the following priority order:

-3. An empty string for decorative images
+3. Use an empty string for decorative images.

 import { damAssets } from '@optimizely/cms-sdk';

-export default function ImageComponent({ opti }) {
+export default function ImageComponent({ content }) {

-const { src } = getPreviewUtils(opti);
+const { src } = getPreviewUtils(content);

-const { getAlt } = damAssets(opti);
+const { getAlt } = damAssets(content);

-return <img src={src(opti.image)} alt={getAlt(opti.image)} />;
+return <img src={src(content.image)} alt={getAlt(content.image)} />;

 }

-Provide fallback alt text:
+Provide fallback alt text

 import { damAssets } from '@optimizely/cms-sdk';

-export default function BannerComponent({ opti }) {
+export default function BannerComponent({ content }) {

-const { src } = getPreviewUtils(opti);
+const { src } = getPreviewUtils(content);

-const { getAlt } = damAssets(opti);
+const { getAlt } = damAssets(content);

 return (